Competition Bureau advances an investigation into Leon's and The Brick's marketing practices

-GATINEAU, QC, le 20 nov.
-2024 /CNW/ - Today, the Competition Bureau obtained a court order to gather information and advance an ongoing investigation into Leon's Furniture Limited and its subsidiary, The Brick Warehouse LP.
+GATINEAU, QC, Nov.
+20, 2024 /CNW/ - Today, the Competition Bureau obtained a court order to gather information and advance an ongoing investigation into Leon's Furniture Limited and its subsidiary, The Brick Warehouse LP.

 The order, granted by the Federal Court requires Leon's and The Brick to produce records and written information that are relevant to the Bureau's investigation.